adobe/aio-cli/README.md

 - `test`: including unit tests and integration tests.
 - `manifest.yml`: definition of I/O Runtime actions being deployed with the app
 - `package.json`: project definition and metadata
-- `.env`: containing environment variables that are useful for the app, e.g. I/O Runtime credentials and [Token Vending Machine (TVM)](https://github.com/adobe/aio-tvm) references.
+- `.env`: containing environment variables that are useful for the app, e.g. I/O Runtime credentials and Adobe Product API tenant specifics (API key, secrets, etc.)
+- `.aio`: containing config variables that are useful for the AIO CLI to facilitate the app, e.g. authentication strategy (JWT / OAuth)

 ## Local development